Frontend-as-a-Service Enables Ecommerce Sites to Grow and Scale Quickly

 Basics of Frontend-as-a-Service.

 For commerce platforms, FaaS is a composable commerce solution, allowing sites to use cloud-based tools to build out the frontend.
-These are typically tied to a headless CMS, are solution-specific and are highly customizable to fit within most tech stacks.
+Typically tied to a headless CMS, these are solution-specific and are highly customizable to fit within most tech stacks.

 These modules are pre-built, meaning that most development time is spent on customizing the tool to fit in with other systems.